RubenFr-zz/DSPS-AWS/README.md

 - Is your manager doing more work than he's supposed to?
 Have you made sure each part of your system has properly defined tasks?
 Did you mix their tasks?
 > Every one is doing its job.
 The local application sends the task and create an html file with the report.
 The Manager receives tasks from locals and send jobs to the Workers.
 It then add the responses from the workers to the corresponding reports and when all the jobs have been completed, send the final report to the corresponding local.
 Finaly, the workers only process reviews and send responses to the manager.

-- Lastly, are you sure you understand what distributed means?
+- Are you sure you understand what distributed means?
 Is there anything in your system awaiting another?
 > Except for waiting the others to finish their jobs (manager waits for workers to send responses and local for manager to send the report...) all the system is distributed thanks to SQS.
 A worker doesn't know the other workers.

 ## Todo list